p85

 In doing so we categorise chords by their function.
 By what role they play in music.
 Do they create a sense of tension, of release, as a passing chord, minor or major colors within a chosen key center.
 Chord type simplifies a lot of our vast array of harmony.

 As roots of chords.
 A next evolution with these five non-diatonic notes, yet still thinking within a diatonic scheme of a key center, is to make them the root pitches of new chords.
 These root notes, we chromatically slip in between the diatonic positions, and evolve a song's bass line story.
 More chromatic = jazz it up ?
 Exactly.
-Examine the pitches, the 'other five' we're adding now in billiard balls and da bold :) Example 13.
+Please examine the pitches, the 'other five' we're adding now in billiard balls and da bold :) Example 13.

 5 pure blue notes